-Functional Assessment in Per son with Visual Impairment (39445) Orientation and mobility (as a field of 10.
-Evaluation of school and community Assistive technology (outcomes: 3-9) Step by step (outcomes: 3-8) Lateralization tests (outcomes: 1-8) Tactile perception Test (outcomes: 3-15.
-Sensory integration in persons with version of the school of the s 8) 3-9) 2.6.
+Functional Assessment in Per son with Visual Impairment ((39445) Orientation and mobility (as a field of 10.
+Evaluation of school and community 11.
+Assistive technology (outcomes: 3-9) 12.
+Step by step (outcomes: 3-8) 13.
+Lateralization tests (outcomes: 1-8) 14.
+Tactile perception Test (outcomes: 3-15.
+Sensory integration in persons with version 10.
+8) es: 3-9) 2.6.
 Format of instruction: □ lectures □ seminars and workshops □ exercises □ online in entirety □ partial e-learning □ field work ☑ independent assignments ☑ multimedia and the internet ☐ laboratory ☐ work with mentor ☐ (other) 2.7.
 Comments: 2.8.
-Student responsibilities Class attendance according to prior agreer nent 2.9.
-Screening student work (name the proportion of ECTS credits for each Class attendance 1 Experimental work 1 Research Report Practical training 1 Exercises activity so that the total number of ECTS Essay Seminar essay workshop credits is equal to the ECTS value of the course) Tests Oral exam 2 (other) Written exam Project (other) 2.10.
-Grading and evaluating student work in class and at the final exam Final grade is going to be calculated from going to influence on final grade if between results of essay and oral exam.
-A level of acontinuous tivity in practical work and discussions is 2.11.
-Required literature (available in the library and via other media) Title Number of Availability via copies in the library
+Student responsibilities Class attendance according to prior agreer ment 2.9.
+Screening student work (name the proportion of ECTS credits for each Class attendance 1 Experimental work 1 Research Report Practical training Exercises 1 activity so that the total number of ECTS credits is equal to the ECTS value of the Essay Seminar essay workshop course) Tests Oral exam 2 (other) , Written exam Project (other) 2.10.
+Grading and evaluating student work in class and at the final exam Final grade is going to be calculated from going to influence on final grade if between - factivity in practical work and discuss sions is 2.11.
+Required literature (available in the library and via other media) Title copies in the vailability via ther media

-Functional Assessment in Per son with Visual Impairment (39445) Alimović S. (2012) The assessment and rehabilitation of vision in infants, Paediatr Croat.
+Alimović S. (2012) The assessment and rehabilitation of vision in infants, Paediatr Croat.
 56 (Supl 1): 218-226 0 yes Koenig, A.J.; Holbrook, M.C.; (1995): Learning Media Assessment - A Resource Guide for Teachers, TSBVI 2 yes Withagen et al. Tactual Profile, An Assessment Procedure for Tactual Functioning in Children and Adolescents Reliability and Validity of the Instrument, Royal Dutch Visio 1 no Gresham, F.M., Elliott, S.N.
 (1990): Social Skills Rating System, Pearson Assessment 2 no 1.
 Bradley-Johnson, S. (1994): Psychoeducational assessment of students who are visually impaired or blind.
 Infancy through high school.
 Pro-Ed, Austin 2.12.
 Optional literature (at the time of submission of study programme 2.
 Wyver, S.R., Markham, R., Hlavacek, S. (1999): Visual items in tests of intelligence for children, Journal of Visual Impairment and Blindness, 93, 9, 573-582 proposal) 3.
-Reder, P., Lucey, C. (1995): Assessment of parenting: psychiatric and psychological contributio ns.
-Routledg e, London 4.
+Reder, P., Lucey, C. (1995): Assessment of parenting: psychiatric and psychological contributions.
+Routledge, London 4.
 Van der Kolk, C.J.
-(1977): Intelligence testing for visually impaired, Journal of Visual Impairment nt and Blindn ness, 71, 4, 158-163 5.
+(1977): Intelligence testing for visually impaired, Journal of Visual Impairment and Blindness, 71, 4, 158-163 5.
 Hill, E., Hill, M. (1980): Revision and validation of a test for assessing the spatial 2.13.
-Quality assurance methods that ensure the acquisition of exit competences On-line student survey; 2.14.
-Other (as the proposer wishes to add)
+Quality assurance methods that ensure the acquisition of exit competences On-line student survey; , ,